 Lars supports the editorial staff, authors and referees in all matters of regular submissions to physica status solidi via Editorial Manager.
 He also administrates special issues and proceedings submitted via ScholarOne Manuscripts (S1M).
 Furthermore he handles and uploads news items to materialsviews.com and the pss homepages.
 Lars joined the team in 2010.

 |Julia Hübner (Editorial Assistance and Project Editor)|

 Julia´s responsibilities include the administration of our online submission and refereeing system for conferences and special projects (ScholarOne Manuscripts).
 She provides technical support for the Guest Editors and also assists the editorial staff in handling the proceedings.
-Moreover, she supports the editorial staff as well as the authors and referees of regular submissions to physica status solidi, where her tasks include the screening of newly uploaded, incoming manuscripts, support in case of problems with the regular online submission system (manuscriptXpress/OSM), response to author queries and correspondence with referees.
+Moreover, she supports the editorial staff as well as authors and referees of regular submissions to physica status solidi, where her tasks include the screening of newly uploaded, incoming manuscripts, support in case of problems with the regular online submission system (Editorial Manager), response to author queries and correspondence with referees.
 She is also responsible for the observance of deadlines and for reminding authors and referees accordingly.
 Julia joined the team in 2005.

 |Margit Schütz (Editorial Assistance)|

-Margit supports the editorial staff as well as the authors and referees of regular online submissions to physica status solidi.
-Her tasks include the registration and technical examination of incoming manuscripts, support to authors and referees encountering technical problems with the online submission system (manuscriptXpress/OSM), response to queries from authors, and correspondence with referees.
+Margit supports the editorial staff as well as authors and referees of regular online submissions to physica status solidi.
+Her tasks include the registration and technical examination of incoming manuscripts, support to authors and referees encountering technical problems with the online submission system (Editorial Manager), response to queries from authors, and correspondence with referees.
 She is also responsible for the observance of deadlines and for reminding authors and referees accordingly.
 Margit has accompanied physica status solidi since 1990.